How to write an essay about racism

 1. Brainstorm your thoughts.
 To create an outstanding paper, you have to phrase a topic that will spark your educator’s interest.

 To create an outstanding paper, you have to phrase a topic that will spark your educator’s interest.
-To meet the challenge, look through the academic pieces available on the Web for free.
+To meet the challenge, look through the academic pieces available on the Web for free or you can buy an essay.
 Peruse through them, pick the ones you like best, do some research, and make up your own unique topic.

 - As an alternative, turn to newspapers and TV programs for inspiration.